3 Accounts Everyone in Their 20s Should Have Open

 The setup: If your current checking account charges fees, switch.
 Open a free account at an online bank or credit union.
 Set up direct deposit from your employer.
 Then automate your financial system: paycheck hits checking → automatic transfer to high-yield savings → automatic investment to Roth IRA.

 This is the command center.
 Every dollar flows through here first and gets routed to the right place.
 If you're trying to figure out how much should go where, this framework on splitting your paycheck gives you actual numbers to work with.
+You can also plug in your income and see the exact breakdown using our Budget Calculator.

 Here's how the three accounts create a financial system: